achorg/ach2025-website/en/program.md

 ### 11:30am - 12:45pm Eastern
 * #10A: Perspectives on Critical Peadagogy II
 * #10B: History, Machine Learning, and AI
-* #10C: DH For Librarians: Imaginging Possible Futures for Professional Development (Roundtable)
+* #10C: Roundtable on Scholarly Communication for Digital Humanities Librarianship

 ### 1:00pm - 2:15pm Eastern
 * #11A: Archives and Sustainability (Installations)